Research ArticleBone biologyNephrology

 |

-1Department of Biomedical Sciences, University of Veterinary Medicine, Vienna, Austria
+1Department of Biomedical Sciences, University of Veterinary Medicine, Vienna, Austria.

-2Department of Biomedicine, Aarhus University, Aarhus, Denmark
+2Department of Biomedicine, Aarhus University, Aarhus, Denmark.

-3Division of Nephrology, Johns Hopkins University and School of Medicine, Baltimore, United States of America
+3Department of Medicine, Division of Nephrology, Johns Hopkins University School of Medicine, Baltimore, Maryland, USA.

-4Ludwig Boltzmann Institute of Osteology, Vienna, Austria
+5Ludwig Boltzmann Institute of Osteology, Vienna, Austria.

 Find articles by